robotix/2020.robotix.in/_events/poles-apart.md

 logo: /img/event/polesapart/image.jpg
 ---

-#### Problem Statement:
+#### Problem Statement

-To build a manually controlled robot, which is capable of **picking and placing blocks** with accuracy and **changing its interaxial distance** to make a guide through a series of hurdles.
+To build a manually controlled robot, which is capable of **picking and placing blocks** with accuracy and **changing its interaxial distance** to make its way through a series of hurdles.

-#### USP:
+#### USP

 * Changing interaxial distance.

-* Gripping mechanism.
+* Gripping and lifting mechanism.

 * Placing blocks in their respective places.

-#### Task:
+#### Task

-##### Round 1:
+##### Round 1

-* Complete its way up a slope by picking blocks from an adjacent area and placing them in their respective slot.
+* Complete its way up a slope by picking blocks from an adjacent area and placing them in their respective slots.

 * The block 1, block 2 and block 3 are in increasing order of their height up the slope and have different points for each.

-* Place two horizontal planks on pillars to make a bridge and cross a valley.
+* Place two horizontal planks on pillars to make a bridge to cross a valley (dimensions mentioned later).

 * Cross another path by using 2 planks which will already be placed over it.

-* Cross a path which consists of two planks placed at an angle to each other, such that the distance between them changes continuously in a diverging pattern.
+* Cross a path which consists of two planks placed at an angle to each other such that, the distance between them changes continuously in a diverging pattern.

-* Cross a path which consists of two planks placed at an angle to each other such that the distance between them changes continuously in a converging pattern.
+* Cross a path which consists of two planks placed at an angle to each other such that, the distance between them changes continuously in a converging pattern.

-* Make its way down a slope made of two planks .
+* Make its way down a slope, comprising of two planks.

-##### Round 2:
+##### Round 2

 * Complete its way up a slope by picking blocks from a circular rotating table and placing them in their respective slot.